h01ger/piuparts/README.txt

 holger@piatti:~$ sudo /home/piupartss/bin/slave_run
 ----

-There is a cronjob installed (in '~piupartsm/crontab') which sends a mail with the tail of the session every six hours.
+There are several cronjobs installed via '~piupartsm/crontab' and '~piupartss/crontab') which monitor the slave and the host it's running on.

 === Joining an existing slave session